afforeroc/globant-section1-api-backend/README.md

 pandas
 jsonschema
 flask
-"snowflake-connector-python[secure-local-storage,pandas]"
+snowflake-connector-python[secure-local-storage,pandas]
 ```

-## Instructions to configure the API in local way
+## Steps to use the API locally

 ## Install Python and update PIP
 > PowerShell